 The Cape Breton University (CBU) Alumni Association’s Distinguished Teaching Award is administrated by the CBU Alumni Association.
+This year, the award will be handed out at a staff and faculty appreciation event on June 13, 2019.

-Nominees must be full-time members of the CBU teaching faculty and staff, with an assignment commensurate with their appointment (NSGEU vs. CBUFA; Schedule B, research active vs. inactive, etc.).
+Nominees must be full-time members of the CBU teaching faculty and staff, with an assignment commensurate with their appointment (NSGEU vs. CBUFA; Schedule B, research-active vs. inactive, etc.).
 This includes full-time, continuing, lab instructors, but not Deans or those currently at higher levels of Administration.
 Previous award winners are ineligible for a period of 5 years from the date of their initial award.

 This award recognizes excellence in university teaching over a number of years, primarily at the undergraduate level.